 I don’t like network marketing much anyway.
 But, if you are going to get involved, I’d suggest a different angle.
 Coffee might be popular but it is too competitive.
 Most of these companies also just sell instant coffee with added herbs.
 That’s not likely to appeal to coffee connoisseurs.

 One alternative is food companies.
 These still sell consumable items but they can be more competitive.
 They also offer a wider range of products to promote.
+And, of course, there are various coffee affiliate programs.
+These give you the chance to make money from coffee, without the complexities of network marketing.

 What's your favorite company in this category?Leave a comment below!